Three By One (the home of Abrand Jeans) is committed to treading a lighter path and respecting all workers in our value chain.

-We view our suppliers as partners and work with a small selection of factories, many of whom are specialists in their field particularly at the mill level.
-We are actively mapping our supply chain to gain further visibility of our production and have full visibility of our denim mills, some of which you can learn more about below.
+We view our suppliers as partners and work with a small selection of factories, specialists in their field.
+We are actively mapping and auditing all our factories in collaboration with independent auditing companies according to International standards such as Sedex (SMETA).
+We also work closely with our mills, some of which you can learn about below.

 SUPPLIER CODE OF CONDUCT

 All of our suppliers are required to agree to and sign our Code of Conduct as part of our onboarding process.
 The Code establishes our minimum expectations and standards regarding employment practices, health and safety and environmental compliance.

 To ensure these standards are being upheld and our factories operate in compliance with national laws, international conventions and best practice industry protocols, we obtain independent third party audits of the factories producing for Three By One every two years.
 Our preference is the SMETA audit methodology however in the interests of reducing audit fatigue, we are willing to accept audit frameworks of similar rigour.

 We are proud to be working with laundries that have been with us since the beginning some 9 years ago and work closely together to develop the unique washes our brands are known for.
 Our company was founded on passion for denim and the founders still go to the laundry every month to maintain and nurture sustainable innovation and quality as well as a healthy and positive environment for everyone involved in the production process.

 PRODUCT DEVELOPMENT & SUSTAINABILITY

 Threebyone acknowledges our responsibility to reduce our environmental impact in every way we can.